fabric8io/gofabric8/README.md

 Available Commands:
-  validate    Validate your Kubernetes or OpenShift environment deploy      Deploy fabric8 to your Kubernetes or OpenShift environment help        Help about any command
+  validate    Validate your Kubernetes or OpenShift environment deploy      Deploy fabric8 to your Kubernetes or OpenShift environment pull        Pulls the docker images for the given templates routes      Creates any missing Routes for services secrets     Set up Secrets on your Kubernetes or OpenShift environment volume      Creates a persisent volume for fabric8 apps needing persistent disk version     Display version & exit help        Help about any command

 Flags: